conor-b1995/p2-rockPaperScissors/README.md

 * The icons used for the user options section of the game were taken from [Font Awesome](https://fontawesome.com/).
 ### Content
 * The help with the 'flex' for the scoreboard section and for the shadowing on the 'Rules' and 'Play Again' buttons came from [Kevin Powell](https://www.youtube.com/kepowob).
 * [W3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp) 'How to' tutorial helped me create the rules modal and end game modal.
+It also helped me to remove the scrollbar that appeared in the rules modal on different web browsers.
 * I got some help with the functions in my Javascript code from [freeCodeCamp.org](https://www.youtube.com/c/Freecodecamp)
 ### Acknowledgements
 Id like to thank my mentor Anthony Ugwu for all his help and guidance through this project.